 forward for up to five years.

 Appreciated publicly traded stock that you’ve held for more than one year is long-term capital gains property, which can make one of the best charitable gifts.
 Why?
 Because you can deduct the current fair market value and avoid the capital gains

 tax that would be due if you sold the property.
 However, caution should be used if you are seriously ill or elderly, as it may be worthwhile to hold very low-basis stock for your heirs so that they may receive a step-up in basis at your death.

 Donations of long-term capital gains property are subject to tighter deduction limits—30% of AGI for gifts to public charities, 20% for gifts to non-operating private foundations.
 In certain, although limited, circumstances, it may be better to deduct your tax basis (generally the amount paid for the stock) rather than the fair market value, because it allows you to take advantage of the higher AGI limits that apply to donations of cash and ordinary-income property (such as stock held one year or less).
-Don’t donate stock that’s worth less than your basis.
-Instead, sell the stock so you can deduct the loss and then donate the cash proceeds to charity.
+It is not recommended to donate stock that’s worth less than your basis.
+Instead, consider selling the stock so you can deduct the loss and then donate the cash proceeds to charity.

 Charitable Remainder trusts

 To benefit a charity while helping ensure your own financial future, consider a charitable remainder trust (CRT).
 CRTs, which have always offered benefits to individuals, could become very attractive again—since capital gains tax rates can be as

 high as 20% and the 1.45% Medicare surtax applies.
 Since appreciated assets that are transferred to a CRT are not taxed, the full value of these assets is available to provide income to the donor, generating much more income than if the donor had sold

 the asset, paid the capital gains tax, and reinvested the proceeds.